What’s the most important part of a thriving business?

 All you need to do is show this interest—show that you care.

-Check-in with your customer after an appropriate amount of time (enough to receive and possibly try the product).
+Check in with your customer after an appropriate amount of time (enough to receive and at least try the product).

 The main purpose is to ensure the computer arrives without big issues.
-This is also a great way to discover more complaints you normally wouldn’t hear about.
+This is also a great way to surface more complaints you normally wouldn’t hear about.

 Another example is Prograde, a supplement company.